marvinderksen/angular-portal-builder/README.md

 ## Usage

-Please have a look at [the package's readme](https://github.com/marvinderksen/angular-portal-builder/projects/angular-portal-builder#readme).
+Please have a look at [the lib's readme](https://github.com/marvinderksen/angular-portal-builder/tree/main/projects/angular-portal-builder).

 ## Example

-You will find a small example application at [examples/a2b](https://github.com/marvinderksen/angular-portal-builder/projects/examples/a2b#readme).
+You will find a small example application at [examples/a2b](https://github.com/marvinderksen/angular-portal-builder/tree/main/projects/examples/a2b).